Physical Examination of the Heart and Circulation

-Text descriptions of clinical examination and phonocardiogram images are enhanced by sound recordings of auscultatory signs accessed at a dedicated website: Auscultation video and sound clips.
+Text descriptions of clinical examination and phonocardiogram images enhanced by sound recordings of auscultatory signs are currently unavailable at a dedicated website.
+A new site is under construction.

 Physical Examination of the Heart and Circulation received a 5-star, 100 score from Doody’s Review Service.
 See review below.